Xiaohan5349/approw-docs-v1/docs/guides/federation/README.md

 1. Users don’t need to create a new account every time.
 2. Users can freely access different organizations and sites after accessing federation authentication.

-## The Federation Authentication Principle
+## Federation authentication principle

 The following is the process of federation authentication, the user is redirected to the identity federation for authentication, the user authenticates in the identity federation first, and the identity federation authentication sends an assertion to Approw, which is equivalent to the user completing the authentication in Approw, Approw then sends the assertion to the business system, and the business system completes the login.

 ![](~@imagesEnUs/concepts/federation/1-2.png)

-## Approw’s Federation Authentication Abilities
+## Approw’s federation authentication abilities

 Approw supports multiple standard protocols for federation authentication.
 You can use [this application](https://federation-poc.approw.com/) to quickly experience.